School of Education

 Professor Ron Plotnikoff is Director of the Priority Research Centre for Physical Activity and Nutrition which has an interdisciplinary approach to understanding physical activity and nutrition relating to population health strategies for chronic disease prevention, treatment and wellbeing.

-Associate Professor Michael Arthur-Kelly's research focuses on the needs of individuals with multiple and severe disability.
+Professor Michael Arthur-Kelly's research focuses on the needs of individuals with multiple and severe disability.
 Communication intervention and behaviour support are two main strands of this research, informed by behaviour state assessment.

 Leading a new era of teacher education and professional development, pedagogy expert, Professor Jenny Gore, is building a world-class model of education excellence that helps support both teachers and students and is influencing government and educational bodies across Australia.